 The global transition to clean energy carries significant implications for countries with large resource extraction sectors.
-I evaluate the welfare impact of falling global demand for fossil fuels and an expanding clean energy sector in small, resource-rich economies.
-I develop a quantitative, overlapping generations model of a multiregion, multisector, small open economy with heterogeneous households featuring both fossil and clean energy production.
-The model is calibrated to the Canadian economy.
-In a backward-looking exercise, I find that the global rise in oil prices from 1997 to 2020 can quantitatively account for wage, consumption, and GDP growth differences across regions with and without fossil fuel extraction.
-Furthermore, the rise in the price of oil was highly beneficial, particularly for young, low-income households (16 percent of lifetime consumption).
-This result suggests that a potential fall in fossil fuel demand will be welfare reducing.
-In forward-looking counterfactual experiments, I quantitatively evaluate the International Energy Agency's path to a Net Zero world by 2050.
+I quantify the welfare impact of this transition for a small, resource-rich country.
+I develop a quantitative, overlapping generations model of a multi-region, multi-sector, small open economy with heterogeneous households featuring both fossil and clean energy production and calibrate it to the Canadian economy.
+In a backward-looking exercise, I find that the global rise in oil prices from 1997 to 2020 can quantitatively account for wage, consumption, and GDP growth differences across Canadian regions with and without fossil fuel extraction.
+In forward-looking counterfactual experiments, I quantitatively evaluate the effects of a global transition to clean energy as laid out in the International Energy Agency's path to a Net Zero world by 2050.
 Through the lens of the model, this scenario calls for a 50% reduction in global fossil fuel demand and an expansion of the clean energy sector to account for 90% of domestic energy production.
-I find that a Green Transition generates losses due to the fall in fossil fuel demand.
-Faster growth in the clean energy and non-energy sectors is needed to offset the losses.
+I find that the reduction in international demand for fossil fuels decreases lifetime consumption by 0.56% overall.
+These losses are most pronounced among young, low income households in the fossil extracting region, whose lifetime consumption decreases by 0.77%.
+The expansion of the clean energy sector dampens the aggregate losses by 15%.
+An immediate expansion in the clean sector reduces the losses by 54%.

-^{}I am grateful to my advisors, Pau Pujolas, Gajendran Raveendranathan, Bettina Brueggemann and Zachary Mahone for their feedback throughout the course of this project.
+\I am grateful to my advisors, Pau Pujolas, Gajendran Raveendranathan, Bettina Brueggemann and Zachary Mahone for their feedback throughout the course of this project.
 I also thank Matthew Doyle, Alok Johri, Thomas Palmer, Angela Zheng, and especially Jevan Cherniwchan for their comments and suggestions.
 I also am grateful to the participants at the CEA 2024 annual meetings.
 I acknowledge support from the Productivity Partnership and the Social Sciences and Humanities Research Council for Doctoral Fellowship 767-2021-1594.
 All remaining errors are mine.

-[†]McMaster University, loertsco@mcmaster.ca
+&lt;sup>†McMaster University, loertsco@mcmaster.ca